zhangwurongyan/p8105_hw1_wz2507/ds-hw-1.md

 (as.numeric(as.factor(pull(df,nsamp_pos))))*(pull(df, nsamp))
 ```

-Factor variables could not multiply like nueric variables so if we
+Comment: Factor variables could not multiply like numeric variables so
-factorize logical variable, the multiplication would not work.
+if we factorize logical variable, the multiplication would not work
+since it turned into “True” and “False” instead of “1” and “0”.
 However,
 if we use the numeric levels of logical variable, the multiplication
-would work.
+would work since it transformed to strings.

-## problem 2
+## Problem 2

 ``` r
 #create the data frame